Emergency room physicians are working on figuring out what is optimal to do for back pain

 for them, particularly since almost 3 million such

-patients with undifferentiated musculoskeletal low back pain visit the emergency room for help annually!
+patients with undifferentiated musculoskeletal low back pain visit the emergency room for help each year!
 (1) Unless there is

 cauda equina syndrome demanding surgery or an infection, pain is the issue.
 What